 When and how to sow

-Sweet peas can be sown in October or November for overwintering, or from late January through March for a spring start.
-October sowings produce the strongest, earliest plants.
-Sow in deep modules or root trainers – sweet peas have long taproots that resent disturbance, so the deeper the container, the better.
-Fill with seed compost and sow one seed per module, 2cm deep.
+Sweet peas can be sown in October or November for overwintering, or from late January through to March for a spring start.
+October sowings produce the strongest, earliest-flowering plants.
+Sow in deep modules or root trainers – sweet peas have long taproots that resent disturbance, so the deeper the container the better.
+Fill with seed compost and sow one seed per module at 2cm depth.
+Germination takes 7-14 days at around 15°C. Move seedlings to the brightest available position as soon as they emerge.

-Amazon Sweet pea growing essentials – UK picks
+Amazon Sweet pea growing essentials

 ★★★★★